bring/developer-site/README.md

 # developer.bring.com

+Structure, content and features are being worked on iteratively throughout 2021 and 2022.

 ## Tech

-The Bring Developer site uses [Hugo](https://gohugo.io/) and [RAML 1.0](https://raml.org/).
-Hugo is the world’s fastest static site generator, and RAML is a a YAML-based modeling language for APIs.
-We use CSS with some light post processing and JS that is bundled using Webpack.
+The Bring Developer site uses [Hugo](https://gohugo.io/), [OAS](https://www.openapis.org/) and [RAML 1.0](https://raml.org/).
+Hugo is the world’s fastest static site generator.
+For the API endpoint documentation, generated OAS JSON is replacing manually written RAML.
+We use CSS with some light post processing and JS that is bundled with Webpack.

 ## Build, run and deploy